4 Amenability and non-positive curvature

 Proof.
 Let \(S\) be the closed normal subgroup of \(G'\) that is solvable and cocompact.
 Then \(S\) is a closed solvable that we may assume to be normal in \(G\) up to passing to a finite index subgroup of \(S\).
 The subgroup \(G'/S\) has finite index in \(G/S\) and is compact, so \(G/S\) is a finite union of compact subsets and thus is compact.

-Theorem 4.4 An closed amenable subgroup of \(\mathrm{GL}_n(\mathbf{R})\) is a compact extension of a solvable group.
+Theorem 4.5 A closed amenable subgroup of \(\mathrm{GL}_n(\mathbf{R})\) is a compact extension of a solvable group.

 Let \(G\) be a closed amenable subgroup of \(\mathrm{GL}_n(\mathbf{R})\).